mfrost503/shell-scripts/rick-roll/README.md

 It's pretty easy to use, just run `./rick-roll <url-from-your-mischievous-coworker>` and get instant feedback on whether or not a Rick Roll attempt is in progress...

+You can just copy this file to `/usr/bin` or some other environment path and run it from anywhere, or not whatever.

 ### Editorial Note